Last Updated on

 My father has instilled in me an understanding of how every single action is political.
 As a woman of mixed ethnic heritage and of Muslim background, I simply cannot afford to not have an opinion.

-If you think travel writers should stick to more light-hearted topics there are lots of travel writers who focus on that.
+If you think travel writers should stick to more light-hearted topics there are lots of travel blogs who focus on that.

 But I owe it to my background to speak out because my family has experienced what happens when people don’t.
 And I’m not going to apologize for that.

 And look: I’m multi-faceted enough to be able to write about heavier subjects as well as delicious vegan food.
 I am in a privileged position because I can “take some time off” from analyzing everything.
-That’s why I will continue to focus on vegan restaurants and things to do but will also mention more serious issues like racism.
+That’s why I will continue to focus on vegan restaurants and things to do but will also mention more serious issues like racist street names in Vienna.